Overview

 2. Allergies

 Nasal congestion, sneezing, or watery eyes are symptoms attributed to seasonal allergies.
-Less commonly, allergies can lead to body aches, chills, and headaches, as the allergen usually triggers an inflammatory response.
+Less commonly, allergies can cause body aches, chills, and headaches, as the allergen typically triggers an inflammatory response.

 3. Dehydration

-Water is a requirement for most body functions and is an important component of tissues, including the muscle tissue.
+Water is a requirement for most body functions and is an important component of tissues, including muscle tissue.
 Hence, dehydration leads to body aches.
-Additionally, it affects the temperature regulation mechanisms of the body, leading to chills.
+Additionally, it affects the body’s temperature-regulation mechanisms, leading to chills.

 4. Infections

-Cough, fever, headache or sore throat, fever and body aches are symptoms of viral or bacterial Infection.
-As the immune system fights off the invader, inflammatory chemicals are released, raising the body’s temperature, resulting in fever, chills or both.
+Cough, fever, headache, or sore throat, and body aches are symptoms of viral or bacterial Infection.
+As the immune system fights off the invader, inflammatory chemicals are released, raising the body’s temperature, resulting in fever, chills, or both.

 Chills are again caused by the activation of the inflammatory response as the body attempts to kill the bacteria.